aplasket/aplasket/README.md

 💡 I'm looking for a collaborative engineering team who values excellence, growth, diversity & inclusion, and creating a seamless user experience.
 I'm excited to be part of a company that is striving to make a positive impact in people’s lives.

-📚 My experience is primarily in Ruby and Rails, but given the opportunity, I am confident I can learn any technology and be a valuable asset to the team.
+📚 My experience is primarily in Ruby/Rails and C#/.Net.
+Given the opportunity, I am confident I can learn any technology and be a valuable asset to the team.

 <br/>